an-do/MeFAST/README.md

 2. DeFAST, DGSM, SobolMethod folders: implementation of each method (DGSM, DeFAST, Sobol) is to help reproduce our results.

 ## Reproducing
-1. If you would like to reproduce our figures in the manuscript, please go to either HIV or Cancer model directory, under Figures folder, call the function combine_methods_fig.m.
+1. If you would like to reproduce combine ranking result as in the manuscript, please go to either HIV or Cancer model directory, under Figures folder, call the function combine_methods_fig.m.
-2. If you would like to reproduce the ranking for any particular method, for example, DeFAST, please visit DeFAST_HIV_figures (or DeFAST_Cancer_figures) folder under Figures directory of either model and call the function DeFAST_HIV_figs.m (or DeFAST_Cancer_figs.m) to generate DeFAST analysis figure as illustrated in the manuscript.
+2. If you would like to reproduce the ranking result for any particular method, for example, DeFAST, also under Figures folder of either model, please visit DeFAST_HIV_figures (or DeFAST_Cancer_figures) folder and call the function DeFAST_HIV_figs.m (or DeFAST_Cancer_figs.m) to generate DeFAST analysis figure as illustrated in the manuscript.
-3. Similarly, you can reproduce the ranking result by Sobol’s method and DGSM by visiting Sobol_HIV_figures (or Sobol_Cancer_figures) and DGSM_HIV_figures (or DGSM_Cancer_figures) folder under Figures directory then call the functions Sobol_HIV_figs.m (or Sobol_Cancer_figs.m)  and Figure_DGSM_HIV.m (or Figure_DGSM_Cancer.m)
+3. Similarly, you can reproduce the ranking result by Sobol’s method and DGSM.
-4. Please notes, all figures generated from the Figures folder are based on the pre-simulated sensitivity indices in this study.
-To reproduce our study, model simulations and sensitivity indices, please visit each method folder such as DGSM, DeFAST or SobolMethod and call the following functions:
+4. Please note, all figures generated from the Figures folder are based on the pre-simulated data.
+To reproduce our study, simulations and sensitivity indices, please visit the following folder: DGSM, DeFAST or SobolMethod and call the following functions:
     - DeFAST_Cancer_main.m or DeFAST_HIV_main.m: DeFAST study for cancer and HIV model
-    - DGSM study for cancer and HIV model
+    - DGSM_Cancer_main.m or DGSM_HIV_main.m study for cancer and HIV model
     - Sobol_Cancer_main.m or Sobol_HIV_main.m: Sobol’s method study for cancer and HIV model

 Here is the overview of the repo: